TonyPhipps/Meerkat/README.md

 The [Mitre Attack Framework](https://attack.mitre.org/wiki/Main_Page) is a recommended resource to help find compromises/adversary activity.

+_Interested in using this with Elasticstack?
+Check out [THRecon-Elasticstack](https://github.com/TonyPhipps/THRecon-Elasticstack) for full setup walkthroughs, Filebeat and logstash config files, and administration tips._

 ## Information Collected

 _Linked to Hunt Use Cases_